Stepanka/react-reusable-table/README.md

 }
 ```

-`yourLazyLoadFunction` will fetch the data and update the `exampleColumns`.
+`yourLazyLoadFunction` will fetch the data and update `this.state.data`.

 For details, see [components/TableDemo.js](./components/TableDemo.js)